 The visit takes you through a vast collection of lavender stills from the 16th century to present day, and is commented in 11 foreign languages on the audio-guides, leaving visitors free to visit the museum in keeping with their interests.

 See all the rooms, the collections, the projection room with documentaries filmed at the Chateau du Bois at the base of Mont-Ventoux, on planting, harvesting and the distillation of fine lavender from Haute Provence.

-Count on an hour for the visit, to take full advantage of the fragrance and virtues of lavender.
+Allow yourself one hour for the visit, to take full advantage of the fragrance and virtues of lavender.

 Group rate for groups over 20.
 Guided visits for groups only.
-Free entrance for children - 11.

 Also available: a variety of high-quality products for beauty and skincare, well-being, and the home.